On 4th June 2019 we held our Launch Workshop where we looked at issues such as:

 Helen Paynter was interviewed on 1st Feb 2019 by Paul Hammond at UCB Radio about the texts of sexual violence in the Old Testament.
 Listen to the recording here on Soundcloud.

-Forthcoming in 2019: Helen Paynter’s new book ‘God of Violence Yesterday, God of Love Today?
-Wrestling honestly with the Old Testament’, published by BRF.
+Helen Paynter’s book ‘God of Violence Yesterday, God of Love Today?
+Wrestling honestly with the Old Testament’ BRF, May 2019.

 Do you find the violence in the Old Testament a problem?
 Does it get in the way of reading the Bible, of faith, itself?
 Whilst acknowledging that there are no easy answers, in God of Violence Yesterday, God of Love Today?
 Helen Paynter faces the predicament head-on and demonstrates a fresh, accessible approach to something that concerns many of us.
 For those wanting to gain confidence in the Bible and the God it portrays, this new significant book is a must-read.